 Flavoured options are pleasant to drink with just water.
 Natural proteins are best used in a smoothie or recipe in combination with other flavours.

 True Protein’s Whey Protein Concentrate (WPC) contains 80% protein content per serve, with small amounts of fat and carbohydrates.
 The other alternative is Premium Whey Protein Isolate (WPI), which contains 90% protein content per serve, with only trace amounts of fat and carbohydrates.

 The decision about which to choose comes down to a couple of factors.
 For the best results, we recommend WPI due to the higher protein content, especially if you are following a low carbohydrate diet.

-However, if price is a factor, then using WPC will still give you a great result and provide a high quality protein boost.
+However, if the price is a factor, then using WPC will still give you a great result and provide a high-quality protein boost.